Electronics notes/802.11 (WiFi)

 Captive portals

-A captive portal refers to a (HTTP) connection to a WiFi AP that is intercepted and will presents a specific page instead of the real thing.
+A captive portal refers to cases where connections to a WiFi AP will only present a specific page, instead of the real webpage you asked for.

 ...so that before clients are granted internet access, the network can can